marionettejs/backbone.radio/README.md

 #### `debugLog(warning, eventName, channelName)`

-A function executed whenever an unregistered command or request is interacted with on a Channel.
+A function executed whenever an unregistered request is interacted with on a Channel.
 Only called when `DEBUG` is set to `true`.
 By overriding this you could, for instance, make unhandled events throw Errors.

 The warning is a string describing the type of problem, such as:

-> Attempted to remove the unregistered command
+> Attempted to remove the unregistered request

 while the `eventName` and `channelName` are what you would expect.

 #### `tuneIn( channelName )`

 Tuning into a Channel is another useful tool for debugging.
-It passes all triggers, commands, and requests made on the channel to
+It passes all triggers and requests made on the channel to

 [`Radio.log`](https://github.com/jmeas/backbone.radio#log-channelname-eventname--args-).
 Returns `Backbone.Radio`.